Our cats and rescue kittens have had ringworm (even my husband caught a dose of it). Here's what we did.

 If you have multiple animals, check them all.
 The ones who test positive should be quarantined from the others, or they will get it as well, and then you will be fighting a long battle with them passing it back and forth.

-The entire course of infection and treatment can be a royal pain the drain, and can take several weeks, but happily, it does not do any real damage to kitty.
-Which is to say, it’s not life threatening.
-Kitty won’t feel very happy for a while, but will soon return to normal.
+The entire course of infection and treatment can be a royal pain the drain, and can take several weeks, but happily, it does not do any real damage to the cat, which is to say, it’s not life-threatening.
+Kitty will be quite unhappy for a while, but will soon return to normal.

 The usual treatment given by many veterinarians is Miconazole, which is a topical, anti-fungal cream.
-You can also use Clotrimazole, which is easily gotten with no prescription.
-You might know this stuff by another generic term: it’s merely athlete’s foot cream.
+Clotrimazole is another option, which is easily gotten with no prescription.
+You might know this stuff by another generic term—athlete’s foot cream.
 Your veterinarian will know best what treatment to prescribe.

 Itch Remedies?
 Ask Your Vet

 If kitty is really miserable from the itching, your veterinarian may be able to offer a remedy to address that aspect.
-You may also need to resort to a cone collar, otherwise known as ‘the cone of shame,’ to prevent them being able to reach the area.
+You may also need to resort to a cone collar, often called ‘the cone of shame,’ to prevent them from being able to reach the area.
 It will prevent biting and licking at their hindquarters, as well as keep them from scratching their head.

 For humans, there are also available prescription oral tablets (terbinafine hydrochloride, sold under the brand name of Lamisil®), taken on a six-week course.
 It is also available for cats, in dosages based upon weight.
 Consult with your veterinarian.
 They can also do a skin-scraping test for positive identification.